 Theresa May to chair Cobra meeting after British-flagged oil tanker seizure

-Foreign Secretary Jeremy Hunt will update the Commons on the situation on Monday afternoon.
+Foreign Secretary Jeremy Hunt is expected to update the Commons amid report of fresh sanctions on Iran.

 Theresa May will chair a meeting of the Government’s emergency committee Cobra on Monday after Iran seized a British-flagged oil tanker in the Persian Gulf.